Harshchauhan177/API-Monitoring-Observability-Platform-Backend/LOGIN_TESTING_GUIDE.md

-# Login Functionality Testing Guide
+# Login & Signup Functionality Testing Guide

 ## Prerequisites
 - MongoDB should be running (ports 27017 and 27018)